glasskube/glasskube/website/docs/04_integration/renovate.md

 ```

 Since there is no canonical naming scheme for files containing Glasskube packages in GitOps repositories,
-the manager does not have a default "fileMatch" value so you have to provider your own.
+the manager does not have a default "fileMatch" value, so you have to provider your own.
-For example, if you used our GitOps template to set-up your repository, you can use `"^packages/.*\\.yaml$"` as a matcher.
+For example, if you used our GitOps template to set up your repository, you can use `"^packages/.*\\.yaml$"` as a matcher.
 This will tell Renovate that all files in the `packages` directory (and its subdirectories) that end with `.yaml` may contain glasskube resources.
 The full configuration section should look something like this: